Minimizing communication in the multidimensional FFT: Future work

 \section{Future work}

 Our package FFTU performs multidimensional complex-to-complex fast Fourier transforms in the cyclic distribution.
-For future work, this could be extended to related transforms such as the real-to-complex Fourier transform (RFFT), the discrete sine transform (DST), and the discrete cosine transform (DCT).
-We can do this by combining existing 1D algorithms dimension-wise~\cite{koopman22}.
-To exploit the symmetry of these transforms, the \emph{zig-zag cyclic distribution}~\cite{inda01b,bisseling20} could be used instead of the cyclic distribution.
+For future work, this could be extended to related transforms such as the real-to-complex fast Fourier transform (RFFT), the discrete sine transform (DST), and the discrete cosine transform (DCT).
+We can do this by combining existing 1D algorithms dimensionwise~\cite{koopman22}.
+To exploit the symmetry of these transforms, the \emph{zig-zag cyclic distribution}~\cite{bisseling20,inda01b} could be used instead of the cyclic distribution.

-All our parallelism is explicit and based on the distributed-memory approach using MPI, and we do not yet exploit the possible improvements shared-memory parallelism has to offer.
+All our parallelism is explicit and based on the distributed-memory approach using MPI, and we do not yet exploit the possible improvements that shared-memory parallelism has to offer.
 With 128 cores on a processor node, this may yield significant improvements in our communication superstep.
 Using OpenMP, or using some of the communication schemes of FFTW for this purpose could be beneficial.
 Another research direction would be to exploit better methods for performing the single communication superstep in our algorithm, either by letting the transposition algorithms of FFTW handle this superstep, or by using improved redistribution methods~\cite{dalcin19} instead of our vanilla call to MPI.

-Some applications perform element-wise multiplications in both domains of the Fourier transform.
-For instance in quantum molecular dynamics on a high-dimensional grid, a wave function is propagated in time by multiplying it point-wise by a potential function in the time domain, and by a momentum operator in the frequency domain.
+Some applications perform elementwise multiplications in both domains of the Fourier transform.
+In the solution of the time-dependent Schr\"{o}dinger equation on a multidimensional grid, a wave function is propagated in time by multiplying it pointwise by a potential function in the time domain, and by a momentum operator in the frequency domain.
 This means that we only need one all-to-all communication superstep per (forward or inverse) transform.
 No further communication is required in the propagation.
-This would be a prime application for our algorithm and deserves to be explored.

-In other applications, such as classical molecular dynamics, the data may have to be stored in a block distribution instead of a cyclic distribution, to accommodate parts of the application program outside the FFT.
+In other applications, however, such as classical molecular dynamics, the data may have to be stored in a block distribution instead of a cyclic distribution, to accommodate parts of the application program outside the FFT.
 This may require additional data redistribution; further investigation is needed to see how this can be avoided or mitigated.